 Working on a Deal for VW Charging Stations

-Volkswagen deceived American Consumers by secretly and deliberately installing software on vehicles designed to cheat State and Federal emission tests.
+In September 2015, the United States Environmental Protection Agency (EPA) issued a notice of violation of the Clean Air Act to German automaker Volkswagen Group for deceiving American Consumers by installing software on vehicles designed to cheat State and Federal emission tests.
 The cars emitted nitrogen oxide pollutants up to 40 times higher than allowed in the US.
 Volkswagen was sued and, as part of the settlement, agreed to allocate $800 million dollars in California to install Electrical Vehicle (EV) charging stations and create Green Cities with EV vehicles.